 This session introduces a flipped, blended and integrated model of learning design and delivery to accelerate knowledge integration based upon active and collaborative pedagogies.
-We examine students’ perceptions of integration across the three courses and their experiences with developing an integrated final project.
-We review lessons learned and best practices for enhancing the student experience through an integrated model.
+We review evidence of resulting interdisciplinary knowledge integration and application.
+We offer insight into requisite structures and processes for faculty collaboration in an interdisciplinary program.

 “Interdisciplinary” (Klein, 1990; Klein & Newell, 1997) has become a buzzword in higher education, particularly with regard to health professions education in which graduates will work in interdisciplinary teams to optimize patient health in increasingly complex contexts.
 Yet, little guidance is available on how to achieve “interdisciplinary” in higher education programming, particularly with regard to integrating disciplinary perspectives and curricula to develop measurable competencies and encouraging innovative, collaborative models among faculty who teach different courses but must foster knowledge integration across the courses to achieve programmatic goals.